anujeetverma/anujeetverma/README.md

 - 👋 Hi, I’m @AnujeetVerma
-- 👀 I’m interested in : Computer Science & WildLife
+- 👀 I’m interested in : Computer Science & Deep Learning
-- 🌱 I’m currently persuing : B.Tech from IIIT Kalyani && BS Degree in Data Science and business management from IIT Madras,
+- 🌱 I’m currently persuing : B.Tech from Indian Institute of Information Technology Kalyani
 - 💞️ I’m looking to collaborate on : Machine learning projects.
 - 📫 How to reach me :
 - official Email : cse23022@iiitkalyani.ac.in